haliphax/xthulu/README.md

 ### Connect to the web server

 For the time being, the web server only demonstrates simple interoperability between the REST API and static pages.
 It is available at https://localhost.
+The userland web interface is at https://localhost/user.

 ⚠️ [Traefik] will be using an untrusted certificate, and you will likely be presented with a warning.